Wehzie/Bachelor-Thesis-Data-Democracy/README.md

         python3 --version   # Ubuntu, Debian
         python --version    # Arch, Fedora

-The Python modules Matplotlib and Numpy are needed.
-Lower versions may work but I have used matplotlib 3.2.1 and numpy 1.17.3.
+The Python modules Matplotlib, Numpy and SciPy are needed.
+Lower versions may work but I have used matplotlib 3.2.1, numpy 1.17.3 and scipy 1.5.1.
 On Linux run the following to confirm that you have the packages installed.

         pip3 list   # Ubuntu, Debian
         pip list    # Arch, Fedora